 What is direct democracy in Switzerland?

 Direct democracy, unique to the Swiss, allows the people to participate in political decisions at the federal and cantonal levels.
-Its main « cornerstones » are the citizen's initiative allowing a revision of the Constitution and the referendum that allows a decision to be made on certain laws adopted by Parliament.
+Its main "cornerstones" are the citizen's initiative allowing a revision of the Constitution and the referendum, which allows a decision to be made on certain laws adopted by Parliament.

 Who does what?